 Immortals Can’t Protect a Cherokee Town

-In retaliation for a series of attacks on European-Americans by a faction of Cherokees resisting incursions on their lands in 1776, commanders from the Carolinas and Virginia have launched coordinated campaigns to destroy native villages.
+In retaliation for a series of attacks on European-Americans by Cherokees resisting incursions on their lands in 1776, commanders from the Carolinas and Virginia have launched coordinated campaigns to destroy their villages.

 Warned by people retreating across Cowee/Watauga Gap of the approaching North Carolina army, those unable to fight have crossed the western mountains to refuge.
 Most of the men await the armies along the main route deeper into the mountains at Wayah Gap (see Battle of the Black Hole).